mohitsaini7005/Mohitsaini7005/README.md

 <h2 align="left">Hi 👋!
-My name is Mohit Saini and I'm a Frontend, AI and Robotics Developer, from Sonipat, haryana, NCR</h2>
+My name is Mohit Saini and I'm a  AI and Robotics Developer</h2>

 ###